ayuzur/cripple/README.md

 ## future changes

-- [ ] adding fade out for the ripples using character brightness
+- [x] adding fade out for the ripples using character brightness
+- [ ] clean up code